Key Takeaways

 Note: Each funded planter and, at minimum, one additional church leader is required to attend Alabama Church Planting Basics before being approved or within six months of approval.

-While the process can first seem daunting, taking each step described above one by one will get you one step closer to realizing your dream.
-And if you need help with starting a church in Alabama, you can post your legal need on UpCounsel's marketplace.
+If you need help with understanding how to start a church, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.